LinTan-CSU/DeepMIR/README.md

 </div>

 # DeepMIR
-There are some codes for the paper DeepMIR: A Versatile Deep Learning Method for Accurate Com-ponent Identification in Mid-Infrared Spectra of Mixtures.
+There are some codes for the paper DeepMIR: A Versatile Deep Learning Method for Accurate Component Identification in Mid-Infrared Spectra.
 We developed a Deep learning-based library search method for Mid-infrared spectroscopy (DeepMIR).
 Other methods for comparison in the paper are also presented.
 The Liquid Mixture dataset is public for example applications.
 # Requirements
-Before running codes on your own computer, make sure you have established an environment required by this project.
+Before running the code on your computer, ensure that you have established the environment required for this project.
 ## Create a Conda environment
     conda env create -f requirements.yml -n myenv
 ## Activate the Conda environment
     activate myenv
 # Example
 You can see the [example.ipynb](https://github.com/LinTan-CSU/DeepMIR/blob/main/src/example.ipynb) from the "src" folder for the utilization of DeepMIR.
-If you want to try the codes on your own computer, please download the whole project and the Liquid Mixture dataset from the Releases.
+If you want to try the codes on your computer, please download the whole project and the Liquid Mixture dataset from the Releases.
 Try other sub-datasets based on the example.ipynb.
 # Web server
 A web server of [DeepMIR](https://huggingface.co/spaces/LinTan-CSU/DeepMIR) is established.
 Please refer to the paper for more details.